mages/ChainLadder/README.md

 To cite package 'ChainLadder' in publications use:

-  Markus Gesmann, Daniel Murphy and Wayne Zhang (2014).
-ChainLadder:
+  Markus Gesmann, Daniel Murphy, Wayne Zhang and Alessandro Carrato (2015).
-  Statistical methods and models for the calculation of outstanding claims reserves in general insurance.
-R package version 0.1.8.
+  ChainLadder: Statistical methods and models for the calculation of outstanding claims reserves in general insurance.
+R package version 0.1.9.

 See also: